mariammartins/terraform-example-foundation/README.md

 ### [1. org](./1-org/)

 The purpose of this stage is to set up the common folder used to house projects that contain shared resources such as Security Command Center notification, Cloud Key Management Service (KMS), org level secrets, and org level logging.
-This stage also sets up the network folder used to house network related projects such as DNS Hub, Interconnect, network hub, and base and restricted projects for each environment  (`development`, `nonproduction` or `production`).
+This stage also sets up the network folder used to house network related projects such as DNS Hub, Interconnect, network hub, and restricted projects for each environment  (`development`, `nonproduction` or `production`).
 This will create the following folder and project structure:

 ```